sd2020spring/Breakout/proposals/proposal2.md

 # Coronavirus data visualizer
 We want to visualize the data for Coronavirus pandemic as it is the most relevant today.
-We will be using the dataset given by Johns Hopkins University.
+We will be using the dataset given by Johns Hopkins University on github (link: https://github.com/CSSEGISandData/COVID-19).
 We may use one or several of the following libraries.

-    Matplotlib
+    matplotlib
     Seaborn
     ggplot
     Bokeh